Home ] Up ] Membership ] Help Us ] Activities ] Search ] About Us ] Contact Us ]

 What is a grassland?

-Grasslands are natural ecological communities dominated by grasses and with less than 10% natural tree or shrub cover.
-They contain many grass species and an even greater diversity of other herbs.
+Grasslands are natural ecological communities dominated by grasses and with no or only sparse tree or shrub cover.
+They are dominated by a range of grass species but contain a diversity of other herbs.
 Grasslands are among the most species rich plant communities in Australia.

-When Captain Cook landed, a carpet of native grasses and colourful flowering herbs covered much of south-eastern Australia.
-Temperate native grasslands extended from south-eastern Queensland, through eastern New South Wales, Victoria, and into South Australia and Tasmania.
-Grassy ecosystems, including native grasslands and grassy woodlands, were the dominant vegetation communities of the sub-humid zone, between the high rainfall coastal strip and the arid inland.
+Early explorers described a carpet of native grasses and colourful flowering herbs, with or without an open canopy of trees, covering much of temperate south-eastern Australia.
+Temperate native grasslands and grassy woodlands extended from south-eastern Queensland, through eastern New South Wales, Victoria, and into South Australia and Tasmania.
+Grassy ecosystems, including native grasslands and grassy woodlands, were likely to have been the dominant vegetation communities of the sub-humid zone, between the high rainfall coastal strip and the arid inland.

-Since European settlement most of the area of native grassland has been removed or modified by agriculture and other development.
-Grasslands were very attractive for agriculture are now considered one of the most depleted Australian ecosystems.
+Since European settlement much of the area of native grassland and grassy woodlands have been significantly modified by changes to species dominance caused by agricultural practices and introduction of pasture species and weeds and lost due to cropping and development, resulting in direct loss and fragmentation.
+Grasslands were very attractive for agriculture and are now considered to be the most depleted Australian ecosystems.
 Many of their component plant and animal species have become extinct and many more are now rare or threatened with extinction.

 Where did they go?

 The arrival of Europeans heralded major change for our grassland communities.
-The introduction of sheep and cattle increased the grazing pressure and disturbed the ecology of grasslands.
-Later the introduction of fertilisers and exotic pasture plants, introduced to "improve" the pastures, further changed the growing conditions and competitive relationships between plants.
+The introduction of sheep and cattle changed the grazing patterns and processes and disturbed the ecology of grasslands.
+Later the introduction of fertilisers and exotic pasture plants, introduced to "improve" the pastures, and introduction of species that became naturalised further changed the growing conditions and competitive relationships between plants.
 In some areas grasslands were removed by the plough to make way for crops.
 With the advent of towns, cities and transport links, grasslands became a dwindling resource, particularly in urban areas.

 Not much is left!

-After 200 years of European settlement, the vast majority of lowland grasslands in south-eastern Australia has been lost, either by complete removal or severe modification.
-Only a very small percentage of the original area remains in a largely undisturbed condition; its vegetation structure and species composition being more or less intact.
+After 200 years of European settlement, the vast majority of lowland grasslands and grassy woodlands in south-eastern Australia has been lost, either by complete removal or severe modification.
+Only a very small percentage of the original area remains in a largely undisturbed condition, where the vegetation structure and species composition is more or less intact.

 What you can do?

-However the involvement of the community will be critical to contribute to education, conservation and restoration projects and to maintain pressure on local, state and federal governments.
+The involvement of the community is critical to contribute to advocacy, education, conservation and restoration projects and to maintain pressure on local, state and federal governments.
 With your help we can turn things around.
+FOG recognises that the organisation is strongest when it is represented by members with a range of skills and interests, who work together to achieve the vision and goals of the organisation.